core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Acknowledgments # {#acknowldegment}
 {: numbered="no"}

-The authors sincerely thank Carsten Bormann, Klaus Hartke, Jaime Jimenez, John Mattsson, Ludwig Seitz, Jim Schaad and Goeran Selander for their comments and feedback.
+The authors sincerely thank Carsten Bormann, Klaus Hartke, Jaime Jimenez, John Mattsson, Ludwig Seitz, Jim Schaad and Göran Selander for their comments and feedback.

 The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).